Our Mission

 Operation Housing was launched to create housing opportunities and connect formerly incarcerated and legal system-involved women with housing resources.

-The Unlock Higher Ed Coalition was launched by OR to coordinate national efforts to remove barriers to higher education for formerly incarcerated people.
+The Unlock Higher Ed Coalition was launched to coordinate national efforts to remove barriers to higher education for formerly incarcerated people.

 OR’s staff grew from six to 14 full-time employees.